PATIENCE-ONAH/alx-system_engineering-devops/0x00-shell_basics/README.md

-List all the files in the current directory and the parents current directory and in /boot directory in a long format A script that lists all files in the current directory and the parents current working directory Create a symbolic link
+A script that copies all the HTML files from the working directory to the parents of the working directory A command that lists all the files and directories of the current directory separated by commas create a magic file that can be used with the command file
-A script that copies all the HTML files
-A script that prints the type of file